 I stated in the December issue of OPA that we would not be able to publish the tract on Building a Christian Home at this time.
-But, while that statement was in the hands of the printers the faithful congregation in Oklahoma City "made a certain contribution" for the purpose of publishing the tract-enough to assure us of the life Nov.
-26, 1946, at his home, six miles from printing of it.
-This, together with what has been Dublin, Tex. contributed and promised already, will enable us to have several thousand of them printed for free distribution, and we hope to have them off the gospel in 1912, under the preaching of J. T. February '47.
-Several the gospel in 1912, under the preaching of J. T. have asked the price of them: they will not be for sale, they are free.
-However, if you should for 34 years. want to send something to help to pay for the handling and mailing of them you will thus be a partner in the work.
+But, while that statement was in the hands of the printers the faithful congregation in Oklahoma City "made a certain contribution" for the purpose of publishing the tract-enough to assure us of the printing of it.
+This, together with what has been contributed and promised already, will enable us to have several thousand of them printed for free distribution, and we hope to have them off the press some time in February, '47.
+Several have asked the price of them: they will not be for sale, they are free.
+However, if you should want to send something to help to pay for the handling and mailing of them you will thus be a partner in the work.